 When can I plant?

 When you plant depends entirely on what you’re planning to grow.
 Each fruit and vegetable has an ideal time to be planted, and the right time to be harvested.
-If you plan well, you can plant something every month if you have the space.
-For further guidance, visit the Dobies advice page on which plants to grow in which months.
+If you plan well, you can plant something every month if you have space.

 Do you have your garden and have you tried growing your own fruit and veg?
 Let me know about your experience in the comments!